-If you’re looking to create open spaces to help your team be the best they can be, why not try the meeting platform Hugo.
+If you’re looking to create open spaces to help your team be the best they can be, why not try the meeting platform Fellow.
 With built-in agendas, drag and drop scheduling, and integrated note-taking that will make recording your meetings a breeze, it’s the all-in-one tool for effective managers.

 The most effective types of management meetings (+ agenda templates) and how to stop wasting valuable time in your leadership meetings.